Francesco-Zeno-Costanzo/Monte-Carlo/INSING/README.md

+The code that performs the simulation is ising2d.c.
+Plotising.py makes the graphs which are shown below.
+Ising.py creates the lattice animation.
 The ising model is an attempt to simulate the structure of a physical ferromagnetic substance, or more accurately, to simulate a domain in a ferromagnetic substance (or anti-ferromagnetic).
 We will consider a 2-dimensional periodic lattice.
 Associated with each lattice site is a spin variable which is a number that is eitheir +1 or -1.
 The hamiltonian of the system is: